fkr4eng/stafo/data/prompt01_template.md

 # Input Part 2: Remarks and Instructions

-- In your output only generate statements which correspond to one of the statements of the above list (Input Part 1).
+- In your output only generate statements which correspond to one of the statement types of the above list (Input Part 1).
 - If you think that a piece of information cannot be represented by one of the above statements, just generate a comment with explanations.
 - In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore the following:
     - `\label{...}`